jiangkuanli/jiangkuanli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 👋 About Me
-&emsp;&emsp;I am **Jiangkuan Li**, a first-year master's student in Artificial Intelligence at the **University of Electronic Science and Technology of China (UESTC)**, where I was admitted through recommendation without an entrance exam.
-I earned my B.Eng. degree in **Artificial Intelligence** from **Yangzhou University** in June 2025.
+&emsp;&emsp;I am **Jiangkuan Li**, a first-year master's student in Software Engineering at the **University of Electronic Science and Technology of China (UESTC)**, where I was admitted through recommendation without an entrance exam.
+I received my Bachelor of Engineering degree in Artificial Intelligence from **Yangzhou University** in June 2025.

 &emsp;&emsp;My research interests focus on **🔄 transfer learning, 🖼️cross-modal retrieval and 🕵️‍♂️person re-identification**.
 I am dedicated to exploring innovative approaches that push the boundaries of intelligent systems and their applications.